tsujuifu/pytorch_graph-rel/README.md

 ```
 @inproceedings{fu2019graph-rel,
   author = {Tsu-Jui Fu and Peng-Hsuan Li and Wei-Yun Ma},
-  title = {GraphRel: Modeling Text as Relational Graphs for Joint Entity and Relation Extractionn},
+  title = {{GraphRel: Modeling Text as Relational Graphs for Joint Entity and Relation Extractionn}},
   booktitle = {Annual Meeting of the Association for Computational Linguistics (ACL)},
   year = {2019}
 }